top of page

 What Is It?

-threatening things start happening around the town, he gets caught up in a quest, and has to leave everything he's ever known in order to stop a terrible calamity from coming about.
-On the way, he makes friends and enemies, takes a few licks and gives some in return, becomes more independent and wise, and gains insight about the world and its people that he didn't have before, making him a better person.
-He and his new friends overcome all challenges, and when he returns home, everyone sees just how much stronger he is; he finally gains the respect of his clan and family.
-He lives more or less happily ever after.
+to pass.
+Along the way, they make friends and enemies, take a few licks, and give some in return, becoming more independent and wise, and gaining insight about the world they didn't have before, which ultimately makes them a better person.
+When they finally return home, everyone sees just how much stronger they are, and they finally gain the respect of their kith and kin, more or less living happily ever after.
 The end.

-Me: You haven't expressed the form.
-Is it a novel, screenplay, episodic tv show, one-act play, three-act play, five-act play, animation, comedy sketch?
-The form is going to determine to what extent you will be able to extrapolate on your subject.
-I won't even begin to discuss genre at this moment.
+Me: You told me the substance, but you haven't expressed the form.
+Is it a novel?
+Perhaps a screenplay?
+An episodic tv show?
+One-act play?
+Three-act play?
+Five-act play?
+Animation?
+Comedy sketch?
+Lyric poem?
+The form is going to determine to what extent you’re going to be able to extrapolate on your subject.
+We won't even discuss genre at this point.

 Me: I'll use the analogy of water.
-The substance of your story is the water.
-You are the water-bearer, and the vessel you pour the substance into is the form.
-We all understand that water has the beautiful property of filling whatever volume of space it is poured into.
-If the space is too large, the water spreads out to fill the vessel, but it cannot, and so it lacks depth.
-If the space is too small, the water overflows the container, and there is a great deal of waste.
-This mistake is often made by the waterbearer (that is, the Writer) not taking into account the form of the vessel that they are pouring the substance into.
+If you are the water-bearer, the substance of your story is the water, and the vessel you pour the story-substance into is the form.
+We understand that water has the property of filling whatever volume of space it is poured into to the point that it can.
+If the vessel is too large, the water spreads out to fill the vessel, but cannot, so the substance lacks depth.
+If the vessel is too small, the water overflows the container, and thus there is a great deal of waste.
 If, however, you fit your form to the substance of your story, you find balance and parity.
-The water will not over-flow and become messy, nor will it lack depth, since it is suited to the
+This can work the other way as well: either from the inside-out, or the outside-in.
+Since it is suited to the form it is designed for, the water will not over-flow and become messy, nor will it lack requisite depth.

-Me: Open your kitchen cabinet: inside you might find a teacup, a pint glass, a liter mug or stien, and a three-gallon cooking pot.
-The substance of your story must be drunk accoring to the vessel that you choose.
-How much are you willing to drink?
-If your story has little definition, but a lot of punch, you only need a teacup full (like an espresso shot).
-Beginning/middle/end.
+Me: Open your kitchen cabinet: inside you find a teacup, a pint glass, a liter mug, and a three gallon cooking pot.
+The substance of your story must be drunk according to the vessel chosen.
+If your story has little definition, but a lot of punch, you may only need a teacup full: Setup/hook/ punchline.
 Done.
-This is what a comedy sketch or a short animation does.
-If however, your story requires a great expansion of character and world, you may very well need that huge cooking pot so as to slowly and methodically layer the different flavors over a very long time and low heat before you reach a boiling point.
+This is what a comedy sketch or short animation does.
+If however, your story requires great exploration of character motivation, or a highly detailed and individuated world, you may very well need that huge cooking pot.
 This is the stuff of great novels and prestige episodic television.
-Films tend to fall in the middle.

 Them: I think I understand what you're saying, and will try to match my substance with the proper form.
 I do think however, that you use strange metaphors sometimes.

-Me: Only because the substance of what I'm saying requires the proper form.
+Me: That’s because the substance of what I’m saying requires the proper metaform.
+Them: (Sigh…)

 bottom of page